A Black-box Adversarial Attack Strategy with Adjustable Sparsity and Generalizability for Deep Image Classifiers: Introduction

-The principal highlights of our proposal are in order: \begin{enumerate} \item We add to the existing literature by proposing DEceit, which is capable of crafting effective universal perturbations by modifying only a small fraction of the fixed pixels for any image using just black-box feedback from the network under attack.
-This combines the practicality of the black-box setting with the robustness of UAAs while keeping the perturbed images similar to the original images, making detection and prevention challenging.

-\item Unlike \cite{su2019one,alzanot2019genattack} we consider the large scale and high-dimensional nature of the optimization problem related to adversarial perturbations.
-Hence, we have synthesized the DEceit algorithm by augmenting the DE with two fundamental changes: a random parameter switching strategy and the success-based mutation strategy adopted from \cite{ghosh2017switched}.
-Further, we employ a simple encoding scheme which can inherently impose the sparsity constraint.

-\item We demonstrate that DEceit can directly be used to construct effective image-dependent perturbations as well. \end{enumerate}

-Subsequent to the introductory Section \ref{intro}, we establish the background in Section \ref{background} and detail DEceit in Section \ref{proposed}.
-In Section \ref{sec:exp} we carry out an extensive comparison with the state-of-the-art techniques to establish the capability of DEceit to generate sparse perturbations which can effectively perform UAA and IDA in a black box setting.
-Finally, we make concluding remarks and discuss future extensions in Section \ref{sec:conclu}.
+\begin{enumerate} \item In Section \ref{proposed} we add to the existing literature (discussed in Section \ref{background}) by proposing DEceit, which is capable of crafting effective universal perturbations by only modifying a small fraction of the pixels for any image using black-box feedback from the network under attack.
+This combines the practicality of the black-box setting with the robustness of UAAs while limiting the distortions in perturbed images, making detection and prevention challenging. \item Unlike Su \textit{et al.} and Alzanot \textit{et al.} \cite{alzanot2019genattack} we consider the large-scale and high-dimensional nature of the optimization problem related to adversarial attacks.
+Hence, in DEceit we augment DE with a couple of fundamental changes, namely we introduce a random parameter switching strategy in addition to a success-based mutation strategy adopted from Ghosh \textit{et al}. \cite{ghosh2017switched}. \item We demonstrate that DEceit can directly be used to construct effective image-dependent perturbations as well. \item In Section \ref{sec:exp} we carry out extensive comparisons with state-of-the-art techniques to establish the ability of DEceit to generate both sparse and non-sparse perturbations which can effectively perform black-box UAA and IDA. \end{enumerate}